mik-jozef/chalk/spec.md

 others' functions, etc.

 > Maybe, if one day I really add this, This section should be renamed to "Other
-> modules", with links to separate documents about these languages.
+> module types", with links to separate documents about these languages.

 ### Expressions
 An expression is called a terminating expression if it returns [[`None`]].